Failed, Silenced, Erased - How Telford’s Institutions Betrayed My Children

 But it wasn’t immediately addressed.

-It was recalled over two and a half hours later—at 8:30 PM.
+• It was recalled twice over two and a half hours later—at 8:40 PM.

 Then, at just before 9 PM, he called me.

-He told me he had recalled an email due to a typo—but still avoided mentioning what the typo was.
+• He told me he had recalled an email due to a typo—but avoided mentioning what the typo was.

 Could this have been a genuine typo?
 Possibly.